-The beekeepers who extract this highly beneficial honey, find it hard to sell it to the consumers, because of the prevailing myth about the crystallization.
+The beekeepers who extract this highly beneficial honey, find it hard to sell it to the consumers, because of the prevailing myth about crystallization.

 Therefore, the only choice left for them is to sell this honey to the exporter at a low price.

 However, in developed countries like America and Europe, they don’t have this kind of myth.
 They sell crystallized honey by labelling it as ‘set’ honey and that too at a respectable price.

 The high concentration of basic monosaccharides called dextrose and levulose are present in honey.
 It constitutes more than 70% of honey.

-When honey is present in the clean waxy comb, it is liquid as honey bees maintain around 35-40 degree temperature.
+When honey is present in the clean waxy comb, it is liquid as honey bees maintain around 35-40 degrees temperature.
 After extraction of the honey from the comb, the dextrose which is less soluble tries to separate from the solution and form an anhydrous crystal, which is pale or white in colour.

-As each flower has a different ratio of dextrose and levulose in their nectar.
+As each flower has a different ratio of dextrose and levulose in its nectar.
 If the quantity of dextrose is more, honey is likely to crystallize much faster.
 If it is less, then the crystallization process may take several months or longer.